 For a year now, humanity has looked with hope to pharmaceutical companies.
 But while the limelight is focused on development of vaccines against Covid-19, a significant part of the fight for better health has been fought in the arena of development of effective medicines for serious chronic diseases.

 Servier is a company that has focused on these issues for years now.
 This is why we met with the man responsible for its Bulgaria-based operation: Emilio Gagliardi.

 Emilio Gagliardi has been the Chief Executive Officer of Servier Bulgaria since October 2019.
 A graduate in molecular biology from the University of Florence, Italy, and with a master's degree in Finance, he has 20 years of international experience in the pharmaceutical sector, covering various managerial roles in Europe and Latin America.
-Emilio Gagliardi is the Chairman of the Board of the Association of the Research-Based Bulgarian Pharmaceutical Manufacturers.
+Emilio Gagliardi is member of the Board of the Association of the Research-Based Bulgarian Pharmaceutical Manufacturers.
 He explained to Vagabond's readers how Servier navigates the business environment and the challenging context.

 Servier invests heavily in science and development of new medicines to chronic diseases.
 What are its main targets?

 Looking only at the legal form of Servier, it is an independent international group managed by a foundation.
 Therefore, all profits are not distributed and are invested in research and development.
 We are moving in two different directions: developing our core portfolio in chronic cardio-metabolic diseases and investing in oncology and innovation.
 In oncology we have recently had a great acceleration in Bulgaria, we have had the opportunity to register four solutions in the country in areas where there are still great unmet needs, two on colon and pancreatic cancers, another on non-Hodgkin's lymphoma and finally an essential solution to the treatment of acute lymphoblastic leukemia.
 This was a great achievement.